szw/vim-kompleter/README.md

 processors anyway).

 Right now Vim-Kompleter forks a process with a DRuby server which performs asynchronous tasks (parsing keywords).
-It's actually pretty stable and very fast.
+It's actually pretty stable and very fast assuming you run a decent console Vim.

+#### Known Issues ####

+It has been reported that the asynchronous mode causes some unpredictable behavior of MacVim.
+One to five times it may cause a segfault on startup.
+If you use MacVim and experience such behavior, please consider to turn off the async mode completely until those issues are fixed.

 Case-Sensitive Completion